spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/04-app-profile-cloning.md

 # Clone App Profiles

 Palette supports the cloning of App Profiles across multiple projects.
-For example, you can clone an app profile created under a specific project to another project within the same [tenant](/glossary-all#tenant).The ability to clone App Profiles can be usufull for the following use cases.
+For example, you can clone an app profile created under a specific project to another project within the same [tenant](/glossary-all#tenant).
+The ability to clone App Profiles can be useful for the following use cases.

 * Share commonly used App Profiles to all projects.